Worship and Torah Service:

 Some have asked why bake with kefir seeing as the hot temperature kills the probiotic?
 The answer is that the kefir will culture your baking product (or predigest the carbohydrates) if you let it sit and rest for awhile before putting it into the oven.
 The end result is that when you eat cultured food your digestive system can work more efficiently, you will have more energy and your body will store less calories.
 This is very helpful in losing weight or maintaining an ideal weight.

 Baking with Kefir is the quickest, easiest way to get cultured food (sourdough) results in a fraction of the time!
-And it hardly tastes sour!
-(Health benefits of sourdough.)
+And it hardly tastes sour! (click here for Health benefits of sourdough.)

-Sourdough Breadmaking 101!
-If you are making homemade Kefir, you have a great sourdough shortcut! (here's the secret)
+If you are making homemade Kefir, you have a great sourdough shortcut!

 2. Kefir Sourdough Butterhorn Rolls (get recipe) to impress your guests!